mH-13/sql-automation/beginner/02-basic-select-statements.md

 FROM employees;
 ```

-## Using LIMIT Clause

-The `LIMIT` clause is used to specify the number of records to return:
+## Using LIMIT Clause: The `LIMIT` clause is used to specify the number of records to return:

 ```sql
 SELECT column1, column2, ...